 5. Do a proper handoff

 If you’ve been staring at the puzzle for the last 20 minutes and aren’t getting anywhere, let someone else have a try or call for backup.
 Sometimes it just takes a fresh set of eyes to see the answer that’s staring you in the face.
-However do not just slyly walk away.
+However, do not just slyly walk away.
 Do a proper handoff so they can benefit from the work you have done so far.

 From managing tasks, items, to the flow of information, coordination is the one trait that is shared among high performing teams.
 This does not mean you need a management system or implement recurring team standups.
 However, it does mean that you need a system in place.
-We’ve seen top-down or distributed system work equally well so pick whichever you are comfortable with.
+We’ve seen top-down or distributed systems work equally well so pick whichever you are comfortable with.

 3. PUGS are risky

-PUGS stand for pick-up-games, where teams are made up of random strangers.
+PUGS stands for pick-up-games, where teams are made up of random strangers.
 These teams usually exhibit communication issues and perform worse than established teams.
 You want people you’re already familiar with and comfortable around if you want to maximize your chance of success.